Jeangowhy/opendocs/svg/readme.md

 export PLANTUML_JAR='C:/jdk-14.0.2/jars/plantuml.1.2018.1.jar'
 java -Djava.awt.headless=true -jar "$PLANTUML_JAR" -testdot
 java -Djava.awt.headless=true -jar "$PLANTUML_JAR" -help | grep '\-t' #| clip
-sleep 9
-    # -tpng       To generate images using PNG format (default)
-    # -tsvg       To generate images using SVG format
-    # -teps       To generate images using EPS format
-    # -tpdf       To generate images using PDF format
-    # -tvdx       To generate images using VDX format
-    # -txmi       To generate XMI file for class diagram
-    # -tscxml     To generate SCXML file for state diagram
-    # -thtml      To generate HTML file for class diagram
-    # -ttxt       To generate images with ASCII art
-    # -tutxt      To generate images with ASCII art using Unicode characters
-    # -tlatex     To generate images using LaTeX/Tikz format
-    # -tlatex:nopreamble  To generate images using LaTeX/Tikz format without preamble
-    # -testdot        To test the installation of graphviz
-    # -timeout N      Processing timeout in (N) seconds.
-Defaults to 15 minutes (900 seconds).
 ```

 所以，自己动手丰衣足食，使用 bash 脚本调用基本的工具完成 SVG 的生成，并调用 inkview 查看图形输出：